Akusem/idep/DiatOmicBase_integration.md

 # Deactivate example file
 rv$goButton <- 0
-# Select Phaeo as default species using gmt file
+# Select Phaeo as default species
-rv$selectOrg <- "NEW"
+rv$selectOrg <- "499" # Set to 'BestMatch' when multiple species would need to be supported
+# Was using GMT file previously before modifing the database
 rv$gmtFile <- data.frame(
 				name=c(gmtFile),
 				type=c("text/plain"),